Large-Scale Marketing RCT

 • Minimal privacy issues

-• Fast turnaround with initial results available Day 2 of the campaign
+• Fast turnaround possible with initial results available Day 2 of the campaign

 Our RCTs are GDPR / CCPA compliant and do not need person-level impression data, just person-level sales and person-level control groups.
 No tracking pixel is required.